-In 2017, Metro Vancouver and several partners completed a study to expand the region's understanding of the constraints and opportunities related to building new rental housing, particularly housing affordable to households earning less than $50,000 per year, in transit-oriented locations across the region.
+In 2017, Metro Vancouver and several partners completed a study to expand the region's understanding of the constraints and opportunities related to building new rental housing in transit-oriented locations across the region.

 The study partners include the BC Non Profit Housing Association, BC Housing, TransLink, Vancity, and Metro Vancouver.
 Though not a study partner, the Real Estate Foundation of BC provided a grant to support a portion of the study.

 - Demand for rental housing, particularly housing affordable* to households earning less than $50,000 per year, is not being met across the region.